jfrog/log-analytics-datadog/README.md

 ### Kubernetes

-Recommended install for Kubernetes is to utilize the helm chart with the associated values.yaml in this repo.
+Recommended installation for Kubernetes is to utilize the helm chart with the associated values.yaml in this repo.

 | Product | Example Values File |
 |---------|-------------|